SFredin1/Portfolio-Sebastian-Fredin/README.md

 # Sebastian Fredin

-I am passionate student at IT-Högskolan hungry for learning.
+I am a passionate student at IT-Högskolan hungry for learning.
 Right now I am studying AI and Machinelearning.
 I have since I graduated high-school basicly only worked in industry, logistic type jobs and driving forklifts.
 I started my programming journey in 2021 while working as a salesman/service-advisor at a  car-service company called Mechanum, where I for the first time had to use different systems and programs to order parts, schedule services and reparations.
 Before this the only experience I had with computers was gaming, but having to use a computer and always sharpen my skills to keep up with the work load was hard in the beginning but was very rewarding the more I learned.
 It sparked a thought in my head that maybe IT was my way forward in my work life/career.

 At Mechanum I was always impressed with the IT-support and their skills with computers and programming and I understood then and there that I needed to move towards a position more like theirs.
 I had to take up school again and study mathematics and basic programming after work.
 This took me about a year and a half and then I was ready to apply for a place at IT-Högskolan.
 I think AI is the future and thats why i chose this course.